solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 containers and container hosting environments.

-Although this guide did not go into detail of how to host applications across multiplecloud providers, this would be the next logical step in the evolution of MySQL applications and databases.
+Although this guide did not go into detail of how to host applications across multiple cloud providers, this would be the next logical step in the evolution of MySQL applications and databases.
 Several Microsoft partners and vendors (such as Hashicorp), provide tools and services that help facilitate this final step.